Skip to content

 require(hash1 == hash2);

-Thus, when calling claimRewards, regular users can add themselves to the privileged users' array and receive a larger payout than warranted, siphoning funds from the system.
+When calling claimRewards, regular users can therefore add themselves to the privileged array and receive a larger payout than warranted, siphoning funds from the system.